This article was published under the 2015-2020 European Committee of the Regions mandate.

 Martikainen looks at the implementation of the EU Forest Strategy and added to its review; his report provides the opportunity to mainstream adaptation to climate change into existing policies and financing tools and calls on the Commission to offer appropriate empowerment options to regions and cities.
 Forests cover 40% of total EU area and consist of a key resource for improving quality of life and job creation, particularly in rural areas.

-This report was adopted at the CoR Plenary in May 2018.
+The original report was adopted at the CoR Plenary in May 2018 and its follow-up in April 2019.

 Portuguese online agricultural news Agricultura et Mar covers Martikainen’s report.